-Anglo-Saxons.
+The name Chitwane belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in Salop (now Shropshire) where they derived their family name from the parish of Chetwynde.
 The place-name is derived from the Old English compound word which means "dweller at the winding ascent."
-CITATION[CLOSE]

 Early Origins of the Chitwane family